Top-17 Most Beautiful Syrian Women

 Actress | Born 1987, Damascus

-Heba’s bubbly personality lights up any set.
-She flips from tragedy to farce without losing sincerity, a skill that turns casual viewers into lifelong followers.
-Directors praise her work ethic above all.
+Heba’s effervescent personality brightens up every performance.
+She switches from tragedy to farce without losing authenticity, an art that converts accidental viewers into devoted fans.
+Directors vouch for her work ethic the most.

 5. Lina Diab